 Depending on the temperature of the butter, total time to make ghee could vary by a minute or 2.
 Here are the cook times that have worked for me for unsalted butter using the Instant Po Sauté Normal mode:

-Note: You can also make ghee from salted butter.
+Note: You can also make ghee with salted butter.
 Salted butter cooks much faster, so reduce the above cook times by 2 to 3 minutes.

 Here in the photos below, it shows the process every 2 to 3 minutes and the different stages the butter goes through.
 Turn the Instant Pot off when you see all that white, milky froth disappear.